 Membership surpassed its previous record, reaching 5,810.
 Following Board recommendations resulting in a total 12 per cent shift over the years, Vancouver City Council approved a one-per-cent shift per year in property taxes for the next five years; frequent flyer miles were collected to launch the Con Air program to fund the return of out-of-province criminals; work on Canada-U.S. relations led to government discussions and a report on cross-border access; a more objective governance model for TransLink was adopted; the call for savings plans was recognized in the federal budget with a $5,000 tax-free investment provision and the provincial government eliminated capital tax on financial institutions.
 New events and programs launched included the P3 Forum and The Women’s Leadership Circle® (WLC).

 The Board resurrected its federal Debt Clock online to monitor the government’s deficit after its economic stimulus package.
 The Board organized an anti-crime Mission to Ottawa to meet leading politicians and officials.
 StatsCan recognized that annual figures sourced from police-reported crime alone should not define "the national crime rate," and agreed with The Board’s call for annual Criminal Victimization Surveys.
 The Board founded the Metro Roundtable for municipalities to discuss regional issues.
 The Canada Line opened at a ceremony thanking The Board for initially saving it.
-Membership again reached a new record with 5.835 members.
-Two hundred young professionals joined CYP and WLC grew to 1,900 members, boosted by new programs such as ALL ACCESS Networking events.
 The Board of Trade’s Rix Center for Corporate Citizenship & Engaged Leadership was founded by then-chairman Dr. Don Rix, CM, OBC – a forum of corporate citizenship, enabling business to link with the broader community to benefit both …connecting for good® The Center presented its inaugural Engaged Citizenship awards.

 The History of Metropolitan Vancouver